kb-1000/Endless-Fabric/README.md

 GitHub just begs to have a README so this is here now.

-There's also a Bedrock addon or something idk.
+There's also a Bedrock addon (native).